SHIVRAJPATIL123/cronjob-to-delete-the-dangling-pvc-inside-the-kubernets/README.md

 ./script.sh
-kubectl delete -f statefulset ,cronjob,configmap  etc this is for k8s below 1.27 version the images use have kubecrnet also alpine/k8s:1.2222 version have both awscli and k8s init container is used to cahnege the permissions also cronjob have default 0600 access also we need to change access mode into read write many if multiple containers at same time reqires the access
+kubectl delete -f statefulset ,cronjob,configmap  etc this is for k8s below 1.27 version the images use have kubernet is must so we use bitnami/kubectl also alpine/k8s:1.2222 version have both awscli and k8s init container is used to cahnege the permissions also cronjob have default 0600 access also we need to change access mode into read write many if multiple containers at same time reqires the access